ioistired/thumbnail-finder/README.md

 Thumbnail finder uses code from [reddit](https://github.com/reddit/reddit), licensed under the [Common Public Attribution License 1.0](https://github.com/reddit/reddit/blob/master/LICENSE).

 Thumbnail finder scrapes thumbnails from web pages
-© 2017 Benjamin Mintz, reddit Inc.
+© 2017 Benjamin Mintz and reddit Inc.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as